Toggle: English / Spanish

 - Radiation to the abdomen (most often given as part of cancer treatment)

-- Enterocutaneous fistulas cause intestinal contents to leak through an opening in the skin.
+- Other fistulas cause intestinal contents to leak through an opening in the skin.

 Exams and Tests

-- Barium swallow to look for a gastrointestinal fistula
+- Barium swallow to look in the stomach or small bowel

-- Barium enema to look for a fistula involving the colon
+- Barium enema to look in the colon

 - CT scan of the abdomen to look for fistulas between loops of the intestines or areas of infection

-- Fistulogram, in which contrast dye is injected into the opening of the skin of an enterocutaneous fistula and x-rays are taken
+- Fistulogram, in which contrast dye is injected into the opening of the skin of a fistula and x-rays are taken

 Treatments may include:

-- Immune suppressing medicines if the fistula is a result of Crohn's disease
+- Immune suppressing medicines if the fistula is a result of Crohn disease

 - Surgery to remove the fistula and part of the intestines if the fistula is not healing